lhshuang/HopfieldEnergy/readme.md

 # Characterizing Cellular Differentiation Potency and Waddington Landscape via Energy Indicator

-We quantitatively characterize the cellular differentiation potency and Waddington landscape using Hopfield energy
+We quantitatively characterize the cellular differentiation potency and Waddington landscape using Hopfield energy.